tarunsharma1/convergent-learning-between-deep-networks-on-different-tasks/README.md

 the paper the comparison is done between two AlexNets initiallized from random weights.
 But the correlation can be done between networks trained on different tasks also.

+Here is an example where I have correlated two vgg networks on the task of classification.
+This is not on imagenet but a different dataset.

 The paper was published at ICLR 2016 and the authors are Yixuan Li , Jason Yosinski , Jeff Clune, Hod Lipson, & John Hopcroft .
 Again I have nothing to do with the original work.
 This is just my own implementation of a part of their work over which I hold no rights.